MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 Azure Active Directory Groups that can be used with Dynamics 365 are either Office or Security Groups.
 Depending on which type of Azure Active Directory Group was used, create a Dynamics 365 Azure Active Directory Security Group Team or an Azure Active Directory Office Group Team.
 See: [Create and manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams#create-a-group-team)

 The Dynamics 365 Team can be linked to the Azure Active Directory Group that is used to manage your users.
-Roles can be assigned to this team.
+D365 Guides roles can be assigned to this team.
 Members of the Azure Active Directory Group will inherit the roles from the Dynamics 365 Team.

-For more information on how to link an AAD Group to a dynamics team see the [Manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams).
+For more information on how to link an AAD Group to a Dynamics 365 Team see the [Manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams).
 When setting a value for  **membership type** by selecting one of the options (Members/Members&Guests/Guests/Owners) be aware that this determines which users in the group will flow into the Dynamics 365 team.
 Setting the **membership type** is similar to setting a pass-through filter.
 If membership type: “members” is selected and a guest is added to the group, the guest will not flow down into a team that has a membership type of “members”.
 This guest will not inherit the role from the Dynamics 365 Group Team.

 Two options are available for assigning roles to a team.
 - Option 1 is to **add people** to a role using groups.
 In this case these additions must be made to the Basic User role and any additional roles that are to be modified.
 This is the best option if many Dynamics 365 Group Teams need to have a role assigned.
 - Option 2 is to modify the Dynamics 365 Group Team to **add one or more roles**.
 This is the best option if a small number of Dynamics 365 Group Teams require modification.

-### Assign a Group Team to a Dynamics 365 Guides Roles - Option 1
+### Option 1: Assign a Group Team to a Dynamics 365 Guides Role

-Update a Role to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
+Update a role to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).

 1. Select the environment to update and access the settings.
 1. In the “Access” section, select “See All” under the security roles heading.